ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/files/file_manager.rst

 |File Manager File Upload Success|

-After the file is uploaded, you’ll be shown a summary of the file, including a thumbnail and some file details.
+After the file is uploaded, you'll be shown a summary of the file, including a thumbnail and some file details.
 Note that the filename is automatically sanitized to remove spaces and other disallowed characters and the file renamed if necessary.